Dakini/de-engineering-steam/readme.md

 ## Goal

-The goal of this project is to pull the top most played games, to spot trends with the most played games based on concurrent players, and then analysing the trends from the data, such as game, and rank, number of players for those top games, the splpit of players over different developers, and even the likes of distribution of discount vs positive reviews.
+The goal of this project is to ingest and and then analyse trends such as game rankings, concurrent player counts, developer-level player distribution, and the relationship between discounts and review sentiment.
+These include trends in game popularity, developer distribution, discount-to-review correlations, and more.

 The dashboard can be found [here](https://lookerstudio.google.com/u/0/reporting/29bd12eb-bffa-4aa8-be8a-6c1439f8241c/page/xLnFF)